obmaz/samsung_aircon_connector/README.md

 ## Pre Requirement
 ### Network Connection
-The aircon should be connected to router (Use Official App)
+The air conditioner should be connected to router (Use Official App)
 Note that the korea model does not need cert.

 ## Build & Run